southalc/podman/README.md

 host firewall.
 Use another module like [firewalld](https://forge.puppet.com/modules/puppet/firewalld) to open ports on the host and the inbound traffic will reach the rootless container.

-The defined types 'pod', 'image', 'volume', and 'container' are essentially wrappers around the respective podman "create" commands (`podman <type> create`).
+The defined types 'pod', 'image', 'volume', 'secret' and 'container' are essentially wrappers around the respective podman "create" commands (`podman <type> create`).
 The defined types support all flags for the command, but require them to be expressed using the long form (`--env` instead of `-e`).
 Flags that don't require values should set the value to undef (use `~` or `null` in YAML).
 Flags that are used more than once should be expressed as an array.
 The Jenkins example configuration